guld-games/Documents/contracts/gg-agreement.md

 WHEREAS GAME-INSTANCE is an officially tracked instance of GAME.

-WHEREAS AMOUNT is an integer multiple of 1000.
+WHEREAS AMOUNT is less than or equal to the balance of `gg:Equity:MEMBER`.

 ``` ledger
 DATE * GG unstake